William Cook

 Senior Financial Sector Specialist

-Based in Nairobi, William Cook focuses on payments, financial market infrastructure, and digital business models.
+Based in Bogota, William Cook focuses on payments, financial market infrastructure, and digital business models.
 Before joining CGAP, William held a variety of roles in financial services, including six years with Ernst & Young LLP in the organization’s advisory and audit practices.

 By William Cook